MTV (Spanish TV channel)

-MTV is a Spanish pay television channel which focuses its programming on general entertainment and music.
-It was launched on 10 September 2000 as the Spanish version of the United States cable television channel and is owned by Paramount Global.
-It used to be available on the Spanish digital terrestrial television platform between 2010 and 2014, until it moved back to pay television due to a low audience figure.
+MTV is a Spanish pay television channel which focused its programming on general entertainment and music.
+It was launched on 10 September 2000, as the Spanish version of the American cable television channel and was owned by Paramount Skydance.
+From 2010 to 2014, the channel was available on Spanish digital terrestrial television until the channel returned exclusively to pay television due to low viewership.